zqhang/MTGFLOW/README.md

 ```
 We also provide the source file train_other_model.py for DeepSVDD, DeepSAD, DROCC, ALOCC.

-For the implementation of USAD and DAGMM, we report the results by the implementation in the following links.
+For the implementation of USAD and DAGMM, we report the results by the implementations in the following links.

 [`USAD`](https://github.com/manigalati/usad) and [`DAGMM`](https://github.com/danieltan07/dagmm/)
 ## Test
 We provide the pretained model.